countertenor/mozart/README.md

 As you see here, there's a file present with the name `!external_file.sh`.
 Since this file is prefixed with a `!`, this won't be executed by mozart when you run the `module3` module.

-If your script wants to execute this file, you can do so by adding these lines:
+If your script wants to execute this file, you can do so by adding these lines (example code in `static/resources/templates/example-module/00-bash-module/02-external-example/step1.sh`):

-    cat static/resources/templates/example-module/00-bash-module/02-external-example/step1.sh

     DIR="$( cd "$( dirname "${BASH_SOURCE[0]}" )" &> /dev/null && pwd -P )"
     bash $DIR/!external_file.sh

+_OR_

+You can write this file to a custom location and execute it:

+    DIR="$( cd "$( dirname "${BASH_SOURCE[0]}" )" &> /dev/null && pwd -P )"
+    cat $DIR/!external_file.sh > /your/location/file.sh
+    bash /your/location/file.sh

 **Note:** The DIR command is needed since the execution directory for the script is not where the script resides.
 So unfortunately you cannot run a script that's present in the same folder using something like `./script_name`, since `.` assumes current execution directory.